 TABLE OF CONTENTS

-For anyone who works in the increasingly competitive cannabis industry, it's important to know how to promote your cannabis brand for ongoing success.
-Only through effective brand promotion will your company achieve brand recognition, which, in turn, leads to brand loyalty—and brand loyalty is easier said than done.
+For anyone who owns a business in the increasingly competitive cannabis industry, it's important to know how to promote your cannabis brand for ongoing success.

 In the modern cannabis space, customers have an increasing number of choices where they can spend their hard-earned money.